BeatriceWW/NGO-Impact-Analysis/README.md

 * Donors: Information on individuals and organizations that fund GoodThought’s projects, including donor types.

 The aim is to execute SQL queries to answer:
-1. Which NGO project assignments have the highest donations
+1. NGO project assignments by donation amount, region and donation type.
 2. Which projects have a high impact score, and how many donations by region?

 Findings